UST-MICO/grapheditor/docs/grapheditor.rst

 """"""""""""

 :js:class:`Edges <Edge>` can have a list of :js:class:`Markers <Marker>` that use marker templates for display.
-For an arrowhead at the end of the edge use the special edge-end-marker :js:attr:`markerEnd <Edge.markerEnd>` together with a :js:attr:`lineOffset <Marker.lineOffset>` in the marker.
+For an arrowhead at the start or end of the edge use the special edge-end-markers :js:attr:`markerEnd <Edge.markerEnd>` and :js:attr:`markerStart <Edge.markerStart>`.
-The :js:attr:`lineOffset <Marker.lineOffset>` controls how much the marker should extend beyond the end of the edge.
+The attachement point of the edge line to the marker can be adjusted by setting the ``data-line-attachement-point`` attribute in the marker template (:ref:`example <grapheditor:example styling usage>`).
+If the attribute is a single number it describes how far from the center of the template the edge attaches.
+If the attribute is two numbers (seperated by a single space) the it describes a specific point in the template where the edge attaches to.
+The deprecated :js:attr:`lineOffset <Marker.lineOffset>` behaves like a single number in the attribute.

 To update markers of dragged edges it is possible to set the function :js:func:`onCreateDraggedEdge <GraphEditor.onCreateDraggedEdge>`, :js:func:`onDraggedEdgeTargetChange <GraphEditor.onDraggedEdgeTargetChange>` and :js:func:`onDropDraggedEdge <GraphEditor.onDropDraggedEdge>`.